cloud-native-toolkit/ibm-garage-iteration-zero/README.md

 >
 > ArgoCD is an Open Source tool maintained by [ArgoCD Community](https://argoproj.github.io/projects/argo-cd/)
 >
-> CodeReady Workspaces is an IDE from [Red Hat](https://developers.redhat.com/products/codeready-workspaces/overview)
+> OpenShift and CodeReady Workspaces are products from [Red Hat](https://developers.redhat.com/products/codeready-workspaces/overview)
 >
 > LogDNA is an IBM Cloud service supplied by [LogDNA](https://logdna.com/)
 >